clearlinux/clear-linux-documentation/source/clear-linux/reference/bundles/openssh-server.rst

 Enable X11-forwarding
 *********************

-X11 forwarding allows you to securely run graphical applications (i.e., X clients) over the ssh conection. this will alow for remote gui apps without the need for full VNC/remotedesktop.
+X11 forwarding allows you to securely run graphical applications (i.e., X clients) over the ssh conection.
+This will alow for remote gui apps without the need for full VNC/remotedesktop.
 To enable X11-forwarding via SSH, perform the following steps:

 #.
 Create a *ssh* directory in :file:`/etc`, if it does not already exist.